Albert Adomah: Bristol City

 On 1 July 2010, he agreed to join Bristol City on a three-year deal, with an initial fee of £150,000 being set later by a tribunal.
-Adomah scored his first Bristol City goal on 13 July, in a friendly against Swedish club IFK Gothenburg.
-After impressing in pre-season, Steve Coppell named Adomah in the starting line-up for City's first game of the season at home to Millwall, a game which they lost 3–0.
-He continued to put in good performances in the domestic league, and instantly became a fans' favourite through his exciting style of play and his humorous interviews on the club website.
+After impressing during pre-season, Steve Coppell named Adomah in the starting line-up for City's first game of the season at home to Millwall, a game which they lost 3–0.
+He continued to put in good performances in the league, and instantly became a fans' favourite through his exciting style of play and his humorous interviews on the club website.
 He scored his first goal for City during a 3–3 draw with Barnsley at Ashton Gate.
-After a few below-par performances, Adomah was taken off at half time during City's 0–4 win away at Preston North End, and reaped the rewards as his side then went on a winning run with Adomah being instrumental on his return to the side.
+After a few below-par performances, Adomah was taken off at half time during City's 4–0 win away at Preston North End, and reaped the rewards as his side then went on a winning run with Adomah being instrumental on his return to the side.
 He scored his fourth goal of the season in a 2–1 win against in form Portsmouth, and ended the season top of the club's assists chart with 12 to his name in all competitions.

-Adomah was awarded the player of the season award for Bristol City for the 2010–11 campaign, days after agreeing a new three-year contract which would keep him at the club until 2014.
+Adomah was given the Player of the Season award for Bristol City for the 2010–11 campaign, days after agreeing a new three-year contract which would keep him at the club until 2014.

 The 25-year-old Ghana international had made it clear to City that he did not wish to play in League One following their relegation from the Championship, following this, Wigan Athletic made two bids for the winger, both of which were rejected; Adomah submitted a transfer request which was refused.

 The start of the 2013 season saw Adomah rested for Bristol City's campaign opener.